 What Is IGMP Snooping Switch?

 A data switch with IGMP snooping is called an IGMP snooping switch.
-This kind switch can parse the IGMP packets passing through it and establish a multicast forwarding mapping relationship.
+This kind of switch can parse the IGMP packets passing through it and establish a multicast forwarding mapping relationship.
 In this way, the switch can forward multicast data according to the multicast mapping relationship.
 If this function is disabled, the switch can only broadcast multicast data.
 The practical application of IGMP snooping switch is to reduce the processing load caused by receivers on the network receiving unnecessary multicast packets.
 Most IGMP snooping switches use the active mode, so they can snoop the IGMP messages and leave messages and forward them only when necessary to the connected IGMP routers.